FIV153 – 48.00 Hours

 Proper crime scene investigation, evidence collection, and documentation are key components to any criminal investigation.
 This course provides participants with information, techniques, and methods for conducting investigations ranging from general crime scene investigations to death investigations.
 Course instruction is through lecture and case review with emphasis on practical application.

-This course, which meets Texas Commission on Law Enforcement (TCOLE) requirements Intermediate Crime Scene Course #2106, is for .
+This course, which meets Texas Commission on Law Enforcement (TCOLE) requirements Intermediate Crime Scene Course #2106, is for Blinn College students participating in the Collegiate Technical Investigation Skills Program (CTISP) of TEEX’s Texas Forensic Science Academy.

-- Participant must apply to and be admitted into CTISP of the TEEX Texas Forensic Science Academy
+- Participant must be admitted into CTISP of the TEEX Texas Forensic Science Academy

-- Participant must apply to and be admitted into Blinn College
+- Participant must be admitted into Blinn College

 - Participant must be at least 18 years of age before the CTISP end date